 Is it possible to poke the baby with my penis?

 Nope.
 Not gonna happen.
 “Babies are well protected in the uterus and amniotic sac,” explains Salmon.
 “The cervix is tightly shut to protect the baby,” he adds.
 According to Salmon, even a “very large” penis is not going hit that mark.

 Will the baby feel anything?

-Well, she’s not going to get pregnant again, if that’s what you’re worried about.
-Still, sperm can have an effect on a pregnant woman.
-According to Morales, the prostaglandin found in semen can actually help induce labor and trigger contractions in women far enough along in their pregnancy.
+According to Morales, the prostaglandin found in semen can help induce labor and trigger contractions in people far enough along in their pregnancy.
 Don’t sweat it too much though.
 According to Salmon, this doesn’t usually happen until “the time is right.”

 While nothing is “off-limits,” certain positions can provide more comfort than others.
 Doggie style is a pretty popular choice because it allows the pregnant belly to hang free.
 Missionary is typically the least popular position during pregnancy because of the pressure a growing womb puts on the lungs.
 You can read more about sex positions for every trimester of pregnancy here.

 Could pregnancy change the way my partner experiences orgasm?

 Ten-four, good buddy.
 “Some women get so engorged and sensitive they describe the right oral as being more intense than ever,” says Salmon.
 “Increased blood flow to the uterus can make the pregnant orgasm far more intense and pleasurable.”
 But before you get ahead of yourself, keep in mind that change isn’t always pleasurable.
 According to Morales, the muscle contractions that orgasm triggers can actually cause discomfort for some pregnant people.
 So make sure to communicate with your partner.
 See what’s going on.
 See what she likes, and what she doesn’t.